 History of the American Bulldog

-As the breed developed, they became more attractive, friendly companion animals that were a must for families across North America.
+As the breed developed, American bulldogs were known as friendly pets that were a must for families across North America.
 Their intimidating looks and strength made them a great breed to represent competitive sports teams.

 American Bulldog Care

-Though their coat is relatively low-maintenance, they are known to have issues with excess drool.
-Rest assured, their slobber is natural, just be sure to keep any wrinkles free from excess moisture to avoid bacteria buildup or infections.
+Though their coat is relatively low-maintenance, American bulldogs are known to have issues with excess drool.
+Their slobber is natural; just be sure to keep any wrinkles free from excess moisture to avoid bacteria buildup or infections.
 Like other dogs, American bulldogs require regular baths, nail trimming, and ear cleaning.
 Their nails should be trimmed every few weeks to avoid overgrowth and pain, while ears should be cleaned as needed to prevent infections.

 Common Health Problems